weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 now as at any other time."

-In spite of her ugly mood a little wave of tenderness welled up in her heart as she read,—"Just tell me that you do love me still,<span class="calibre36">——</span>—"
+In spite of her ugly mood a little wave of tenderness welled up in her heart as she read,—"Just tell me that you do love me still,———"

 "Oh, Peter, Peter," she murmured, "if I tell you that you'll never change, never push on.
 If only you could be strong and let me bring my